Get a free estimate

 Blanket insulation is the most common type.
 It is typically made of fiberglass, but can also be made from natural wool, cotton or plastic fibers.
 The pro: it is easy to install almost anywhere in your home.
 The con: to achieve the right amount of insulation it can become very thick, so you’ll need plenty of room.

 Loose-fill and blown-in insulation is a popular environmentally friendly option.
 The pro: it is composed of recycled materials.
-The con: it can become susceptible to mold if exposed to moisture for extended periods of time.
+The con: it can become susceptible to mold if exposed to moisture for extended periods.

 Spray foam insulation is a popular new product.
 The pro: it can be applied almost anywhere in a home and is a great insulator and air sealant.
 The con: Unlike other forms of insulation, spray foam is not easily removed for visual termite inspections.
 Termites can go undetected behind the insulation and may only be detected after the extensive structural damage has been done by the termites.
 It requires expert removal of the foam to assess the extent of the damage.
 This process can quickly become a very expensive problem.
 It may also void certain home termite warranties.